-- fulfill the major and core curriculum requirements of the college (including ethics and writing intensive requirements); - earn a minimum of 126 credit hours, with a minimum GPA of 2.00 (C). - Complete a First Year Seminar (FYS).
-Transfers and part-time students complete the College Success seminar. - meet the departmental requirements appropriate for the concentration program chosen.
+- fulfill the general (major and core) curriculum requirements of the college (including ethics and writing intensive requirements); - earn a minimum of 126 credit hours if a student in the College of Adult Professional Studies and 128 credit hours if a student in the College of Undergraduate Studies, with a minimum GPA of 2.00 (C). - if enrolled in the College of Undergraduate Studies, complete a First Year Seminar (FYS) course and two contact hours in physical education; - meet the departmental requirements appropriate for the concentration program chosen.